bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 To create a wallet the simple approach is to call `createWallet()` method with `mnemonic` , `password` and `network`.
-Let's add another click event handler below where we have the `getMnemonic()` method We want to see the response of this call so let's use `setDisplayText()` to see the output
+Let's add another click event handler below where we have the `getMnemonic()` method We want to see the response to this call so let's use `setDisplayText()` to see the output

 ```javascript